 About the Author

 To say it was a transformative time would be an understatement.
-I learned that my failure as a student in high school was less about my abilities as a student than it was the coalfield public education system.
-I realized many more truths about my Appalachian home, and indeed the outside forces that manipulated and abused us beyond just coal.
-I also found out first hand how some organizations usurp our fights for justice to build their own financial base, complete with careers for people who were not from the area.
-I saw quickly how coal miners were being looked down upon and pushed away by the same organizations who were supposedly fighting for our children’s health.
-Four years later I graduated Berea College with a B.A. in communication and additional focuses in Appalachian studies and sustainability and environmental studies.
-I came away with a broader realization about the jobs vs. environment dichotomy and the powers at play on both sides, each perpetuating the vicious cycle of self-destruction our mountain communities face.
+I learned that my failure as a student in high school was less about my own aptitude than it was the underfunded, dysfunctional public education system I came from.
+I realized many more truths about my Appalachian home, and indeed the outside forces that exploited our mountain communities.
+I also began to realize that some environmental organizations were using our fights for justice to build their own financial base, complete with living wage careers for people not from the area.
+I saw how coal miners were being looked down upon and pushed away rather than considered potential allies.
+Even I had fallen pray to these sentiments in my writing.
+I became sickened by what I realized and began subscribing to a new logic: environmentalists can never win this war alone, it will take everyone in our communities working in unison.